surniaulula/wpsso-wc-metadata/readme.txt

 The information shown under the WooCommerce purchase page **Additional information** section changes as different variations are selected (or unselected).

-The *SSO &gt; WooCommerce Metadata* settings page allows you to **enable or disable product metadata with a simple checkbox**, along with customizing the label and placeholder for different languages (aka WordPress locales).
+The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable product metadata with a simple checkbox, along with customizing the label and placeholder for different languages (aka WordPress locales).

 The product metadata fields are integrated seamlessly in the WooCommerce product editing page, for both simple products and product variations.